theotricou/Ghost_branch_length/README.md

-# _Ghost lineages invalidate or reverse several results on gene flow_
-T. Tricou, E. Tannier and D.M. de Vienne
+# Code and data that accompany the manuscript _Ghost lineages invalidate or reverse several results on gene flow_ by T. Tricou, E. Tannier and D. M. de Vienne

 ## Description
-This repository contains the data and code associated with the manuscript entitled: "Ghost lineages invalidate or reverse several results on gene flow" by T Tricou, E Tannier and DM de Vienne.
+This repository contains the data and code associated with the manuscript cited above.
+It is composed of three folders for the three studies re-examined, in our study, in the light of ghost lineages.
+In each folder, details on how the scripts are organised is given in a `README` file.

 * The folder `D3` contains script and datasets used for analyzing the effect of ghost lineages on the D3 statistics interpretation (Hahn and Hibbins 2019).